-The Asian Development Bank (ADB), along with its co-organizers the United States Agency for International Development (USAID) and the Korea Energy Agency (KEA), is inviting clean energy practitioners from across the region—including government agencies, private sector, equipment and service providers, financiers, researchers, and other stakeholders—to join the 18th edition Asia Clean Energy Forum (ACEF) 2023 in Manila to be held on 13–16 June 2023.
-The theme of this year’s ACEF is “Navigating toward a Carbon-Neutral Future through Clean Energy Solutions.”
+The Asian Development Bank (ADB), along with its co-organizers the United States Agency for International Development (USAID) and the Korea Energy Agency (KEA), is delighted to invite clean energy practitioners from across the region—including government agencies, private sector, equipment and service providers, financiers, philanthropic organizations, researchers, non-governmental organizations and other stakeholders—to join the 19th edition of the Asia Clean Energy Forum (ACEF) 2024 in Manila to be held during 3–7 June 2024.

 Subscribe to our newsletter for more updates on ACEF.